MacCan History, Family Crest & Coats of Arms

 - Origins Available:

 Throughout history, very few Irish surnames have exclusively maintained their original forms.
 Before being translated into English, MacCan appeared as Mac Cana, which is derived from the word cana, which means wolf cub.

 The surname MacCan was first found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, at Clanbrasil, a region on the southern shore of Lough Neagh.

 The family supplanted the O'Graveys at the time of Strongbow's Anglo-Norman invasion in 1172 as lords of this area and became known as the Lords of Clanbrassil.
 One of the earliest records of the name was Amhlaibh Mc Canna (died 1155), described by the Four Masters as "pillar of chivalry and vigour of Cinel Eoghin"

 Early History of the MacCan family

-Another 75 words (5 lines of text) covering the years 1155, 1718 and 1598 are included under the topic Early MacCan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCan research.
+Another 38 words (3 lines of text) covering the years 1155, 1598 and 1718 are included under the topic Early MacCan History in all our PDF Extended History products and printed products wherever possible.

 MacCan Spelling Variations